-Through Hands On Nashville's volunteer programs, we build capacity builder for our community and corporate partners, and public volunteers.
+Through Hands On Nashville's volunteer programs, we build capacity for our community and corporate partners, and public volunteers.
 By developing relationships between community organizations and those who serve, volunteers can increase their impact on the community.

 COLLECTIVE VOLUNTEERISM is a collaborative, neighborhood-focused approach to meeting needs through service.
 Rooted in the Collective Impact model, CV brings together a diverse group of stakeholders to address a pressing issue through volunteerism by defining a desired goal, identifying shared resources and implementing a plan of action.

 The COMMUNITY PARTNER PROGRAM builds capacity for its members by providing: